tyonas9/Deep-Learning-Data-Science-Portfolio-Projects/README.md

 more than $50,000.

 ### Methodology:
-Employed several supervised algorithms to model donors’ income using U.S. census data.
+Employed several supervised machine learning algorithms to model donors’ income using U.S. census data.
-Then, the best candidate based on the preliminary result is further optimized by manipulating the cost function parameters.
+Then, the best candidate based on the preliminary result is further optimized for a better result.

 #### Project Notebook: [Project link](https://github.com/tyonas9/Deep-Learning-and-Data-Science-Portfolio-Projects/blob/master/Probablistic%20prediction/finding_donors.ipynb)